After-Shock/Cloudbox-wiki/FAQ.md

-## If you cloned the script as USER_X but installed as USER_Y
+## If you cloned the script as USER1 but installed as USER2

-You must move the `cloudbox` folder to USER_Y's home folder after installation completes.
+You must move the `cloudbox` folder to USER2's home folder after installation completes.

-Steps to run as USER_Y:
+Steps to run as USER2:

 ```
-cp -R /home/USER_X/cloudbox /home/USER_Y
+cp -R /home/USER1/cloudbox /home/USER2
-sudo rm -rf /home/USER_X/cloudbox
+sudo rm -rf /home/USER1/cloudbox
 ```